-The Customer grants and the Licensor reserves the right to use ‘strictly anonymized Customer Data’ for the purpose of improving and developing new Licensed Material, along with aggregating data for benchmarking, and marketing case studies – provided that such use does not reveal your identity, any of your confidential information or any personally identifiable information that belongs to you or your employees.
+The Customer grants and the Licensor reserves the right to use ‘strictly anonymised Customer Data’ for the purpose of improving and developing new Licensed Material, along with aggregating data for benchmarking, and marketing case studies – provided that such use does not reveal your identity, any of your confidential information or any personally identifiable information that belongs to you or your employees.
 In the case of marketing case studies they will only be created with the express permission of the Customer.

 The Licensor will not, subject to clause 4.4, use the Customer Data for any other purpose without the consent in writing of the Customer.

-In making use of Customer Data in accordance with clause 4.4, the Licensor will use all reasonable endeavors to preserve the confidentiality of the Customer Data, including the amendment or alteration of information to cause it to be unidentifiable.
+In making use of Customer Data in accordance with clause 4.4, the Licensor will use all reasonable endeavours to preserve the confidentiality of the Customer Data, including the amendment or alteration of information to cause it to be unidentifiable.

 4.7 Return of Customer Data